BestTimesToVisit.com Logo

 transport

-Skip the rental car if you're staying downtown or in Midtown.
-MARTA (Metropolitan Atlanta Rapid Transit Authority) is surprisingly efficient for getting to major attractions like the airport, Georgia Aquarium, and World of Coca-Cola.
-Plus, you'll avoid the notorious Atlanta traffic and parking fees.
+Skip the rental car if you're staying in Midtown or Downtown.
+MARTA (Metropolitan Atlanta Rapid Transit Authority) is surprisingly efficient for getting to major attractions like the Georgia Aquarium, World of Coca-Cola, and the airport.
+Plus, you'll avoid the infamous Atlanta traffic and parking headaches.

 food

 Don't leave Atlanta without trying some authentic Southern soul food.
-Head to Paschal's Restaurant in the historic Castleberry Hill neighborhood for a taste of history and incredible fried chicken, or try Busy Bee Cafe for some of the best mac and cheese you'll ever have.
+Head to Paschal's Restaurant for a taste of history and incredible fried chicken, or check out Busy Bee Cafe for some of the best mac and cheese you'll ever have.
+Be prepared for hearty portions – you might need a nap afterward!

 culture